squirel2000/asus_rb/src/follow_user/README.md

 3.  **Path Following and Search**: Launches the pure pursuit controller and the search path client.
     - `ros2 launch follow_user pure_pursuit.launch.py`

+Click the "Publish Point" button in RViz to set a target point for the robot to follow.
+The robot will calculate a path to that point using slamware_sdk_server and then start following it.
 The script checks if a process with a similar name is already running to avoid launching duplicate nodes.

-## Person Simulation
+### Person Simulation Automatically (Optional)

 This package also includes a person simulator for testing the follow-user functionality without manual clicking in RViz.
 The simulator publishes `/clicked_point` messages to simulate a moving person in front of the robot.